googleapis/python-storage/README.rst

 Miscellaneous
 ~~~~~~~~~~~~~

-- The `BlobWriter` class now attempts to terminate an ongoing resumable upload if
+- The ``BlobWriter`` class now attempts to terminate an ongoing resumable upload if
   the writer exits with an exception.
 - Retry behavior is now identical between media operations (uploads and
   downloads) and other operations, and custom predicates are now supported for
   media operations as well.
-- Blob.download_as_filename() will now delete the empty file if it results in a
+- ``Blob.download_as_filename()`` will now delete the empty file if it results in a
   google.cloud.exceptions.NotFound exception (HTTP 404).
+- Previously, object upload, metadata update, and delete methods had retries
+  disabled by default unless the generation or metageneration was specified in
+  the request.
+This has now changed so that retries are enabled by default.

 Quick Start
 -----------

 In order to use this library, you first need to go through the following steps.
-A step-by-step guide may also be found in `Get Started with Client Libraries`_.
+A step-by-step guide may also be found in ``Get Started with Client Libraries``_.

-1. `Select or create a Cloud Platform project.`_
+1. ``Select or create a Cloud Platform project.``_
-2. `Enable billing for your project.`_
+2. ``Enable billing for your project.``_
-3. `Enable the Google Cloud Storage API.`_
+3. ``Enable the Google Cloud Storage API.``_
-4. `Setup Authentication.`_
+4. ``Setup Authentication.``_

 .. _Get Started with Client Libraries: https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-python
 .. _Select or create a Cloud Platform project.: https://console.cloud.google.com/project